huggingface/blog/audio-datasets.md

 gigaspeech["train"] = gigaspeech["train"].filter(is_audio_length_in_range, input_columns=["input_length"])
 ```

 And with that, we have the GigaSpeech dataset fully prepared for our model!
-This process required 13 lines of Python
+In total, this process required 13 lines of
-code, from loading the dataset to the final filtering step.
+Python code, right from loading the dataset to the final filtering step.

 Keeping the notebook as general as possible, we only performed the fundamental data preparation steps.
 However, there
 is no restriction to the functions you can apply to your audio dataset.
 You can extend the function `prepare_dataset`